Azure-Samples/java-microservices-aca-lab/docs/05_lab_openai/05_openai.md

 1. Build and run your first AI application.

    First update the system prompt.
-Replace the system prompt with new:
+Replace the system prompt with the new:

    ```text
    You are a friendly AI assistant designed to help with the management of a veterinarian pet clinic called Spring Petclinic.